-- OP and ROS concentrations of aged and fresh emissions from a gasoline car as well as wood burning stove were characterized with two online, high-time resolution instruments.
-On average, the RWC emissions had a up to ten times higher OP_M and ROS_M than the car emissions.
-Atmospheric ageing affects the OP_M and ROS_M content in particle emissions of these two sources differently: for RWC an increased OP_M was observed with short ageing compared to the fresh emissions and medium aging but for car exhaust, longer ageing leads to a slightly higher OP_M. - In contrast, the ROS_M content decreased with higher ageing for the car emissions.
+OP and ROS concentrations of aged and fresh emissions from a gasoline car as well as wood burning stove were characterized with two online, high-time resolution instruments.
+On average, the RWC emissions had a up to ten times higher OP_M and

+400 ROS_M than the car emissions.
+Atmospheric ageing affects the OP_M and ROS_M content in particle emissions of these two sources differently: for RWC an increased OP_M was observed with short ageing compared to the fresh emissions and medium aging but for car exhaust, longer ageing leads to a slightly higher OP_M .

+In contrast, the ROS_M content decreased with higher ageing for the car emissions.
 For the RWC emissions the opposite was observed: the ROS_M concentration increased with longer ageing.

-The highly dynamic changes in OP and ROS activity within one car driving cycle or wood batch, as well as the large batch-to-batch variability of values (often on time scales of a few minutes), would not be detectable with traditional offline methods.
+405 The highly dynamic changes in OP and ROS activity within one car driving cycle or wood batch, as well as the large batchto-batch variability of values (often on time scales of a few minutes), would not be detectable with traditional offline methods.
 Our data indicate that the contribution of RWC emissions per μg particle emissions towards PM toxicity is significantly larger than from gasoline car emissions.
 However, this is also due to the implementation of a GPF, preventing most primary car emissions.

-Biomass burning is the main emission source from the residential sector which can contribute more than 50% of anthropogenic PM{2.5} emissions in some parts of Europe.(Zauli-Sajani et al., 2024) The PM{2.5} mass contribution of biomass burning was shown to be as high as from traffic exhaust even at traffic sites in five European cities.(Saraga et al., 2021) Combined with the high OP and ROS activity of RWC emissions, the potential detrimental effects on human health should be considered in air quality efforts.
-In addition, SOA particle formation potential from car emissions with high OP and ROS activities can be observed, even if there are almost no primary particle emissions as demonstrated in this study.
-Overall, the results presented here show the importance of measuring OP and ROS with a high-time resolution to capture their dynamic nature and to consider different atmospheric ageing times of these potential PM toxicity markers.
+- 410 Biomass burning is the main emission source from the residential sector which can contribute more than 50% of anthropogenic PM{2.5} emissions in some parts of Europe.(Zauli-Sajani et al., 2024) The PM{2.5} mass contribution of biomass burning was shown to be as high as from traffic exhaust even at traffic sites in five European cities.(Saraga et al., 2021) Combined with the high OP and ROS activity of RWC emissions, the potential detrimental effects on human health should be considered in air quality efforts.
+The potential significance of car emissions should be taken into consideration as well since the SOA particle formation - 415 potential is high, although there are almost no primary particles.
+These insights should play a major role in air quality guideline evaluations.
+Overall, the results presented here add to the existing weight of evidence that OP measurements should be considered as a valid metric to evaluate the potential health effects of PM.